rulingAnts/quickstart_android_pwa/MIGRATION_NOTES.md

 ## Overview

 The project was originally started with Flutter/Dart but has been transformed into a PWA for broader accessibility and easier deployment.
-The Flutter code remains in the repository for reference but is not actively maintained.
+The Flutter code is no longer part of this repository.

 ## Why PWA?